Making AI Make Sense

 FRAMEFixed scopeDecision-ready first step

-Why Frame exists
+Why this service exists

-• Workflow map
+• Workflow scan

 • Constraint and reviewer review

-• Baseline and KPI proposal
+• Priority and success criteria proposal

 Artifact previews